 “Mondelēz International is reshaping our portfolio to sustain long-term growth, and we have been looking to grow our global snack bar business along with our Perfect Snacks in the U.S. and Grenade Bars in the U.K,” said Tracey Noe, Mondelēz International vice-president for global external communications, in a call with OBJ today.
 “We also want our growth to reflect our commitment to sustainability, and Clif Bar is right in line with our Snacking Made Right philosophy at Mondelēz International.”

-Noe says Clif Bar will continue to operate from its Emeryville, Calif., headquarters and retain its employees.
+Noe said Clif Bar will continue to operate from its Emeryville, California, headquarters and retain its employees.
 Clif Bar CEO Sally Grimes will report to Mondelēz International North America President Gustavo Valle.
-Clif Bar employees and customers won’t see any disruption to Clif Bar products or distribution, Noe says.
+Clif Bar employees and customers won’t see any disruption to Clif Bar products or distribution, Noe said.

 Clif was created by Gary Erickson after a 175-mile bike trek in 1990 left him disappointed in the energy bars of the time.
 He worked with his mom in her kitchen to develop his first offerings of Double Chocolate, Apricot, and Date Oatmeal that launched in 1992, and named the bars for his father, Clifford.
 Selling mainly through bike shops, Erickson saw $700,000 in sales his first year, and $20 million in sales by 1997.
 Clif Bar declined a $120 million offer from Quaker Oats in 2000, and has been credited for its environmental policies, employee stock ownership program, and outdoor-athlete sponsorships.